yflink/LINKSWAP-v1-subgraph/README.md

 #### LinkswapFactory

 Contains data across all of Linkswap V1.
-This entity tracks important things like total liquidity (in ETH and LINK, see below), all time volume, transaction count, number of pairs and more.
+This entity tracks important things like total liquidity (in ETH/LINK and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token